WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 Messages received by those topics are processed using the *collector_config* that determines the content of the tornado Event associated with them.

+It is important to note that, if a Nats topic name is used more than once, then the collector will perfom multiple subscriptions accordingly.
+This can happen if a topic name is duplicated into the *nats_topics* array or in multiple JSON files.

 So for example, if this JSON message is received:
 ```json
 {